CUBRID/cubrid-manual/en/sql/transaction.rst

 	-- or
 	SET TRANSACTION ISOLATION LEVEL READ COMMITTED CLASS,READ UNCOMMITTED INSTANCES;

 The following table shows the isolation levels from 1 to 6.
 It consists of table schema (row) and isolation level.
-For the unsupported isolation level, see `Unsupported Combination of Isolation Level <#syntax_syntax_tran_isolation_uns_3972>`_.
+For the unsupported isolation level, see :ref:`unsupported-isolation-level`.

 **Levels of Isolation Supported by CUBRID**